iMikie/Database-CheatSheet/README.md

  musicians and in some cases musicians may belong to more than one band.
 <br>

-musician_ID | band_ID
+ID |musician_ID | band_ID
 ------------|--------
-1 | 1
+1| 1 | 1
-1 | 3
+2| 1 | 3
-2 | 1
+3| 2 | 1
-2 | 4
+4| 2 | 4
   <br>

-These two types of tables allow data to be organized (into "schemas") and searched and combined using SQL.

-##Schemas- how to organize data into tables

-Data is organized using these two types of tables and three fundamental relationships.
-If you can recognize these you can figure out how many tables you need and how to define them:
+A set of tables is called a schema.
+How a schema is searched depends on the relationships between the data.
+To be specific Relational DBs define three different relationships.

 ###1 to 1:
 This is the relationship of our Type 1 table.
 A band has a 1 to 1 relationship to it's *name*, *most popular albut*, *record-label*etc.